Davy Jones (baseball): Germany Schaefer incident

 Jones is also known for recounting a famous story in The Glory of Their Times about the early ballplayer/comedian Germany Schaefer.
 According to Jones, Schaefer was the only player who ever stole first base in a ballgame.

-The incident evidently took place on September 4, 1908, during a Detroit game versus Cleveland.
+The incident evidently took place during a Detroit game versus Cleveland.
 With Davy Jones on third and Schaefer at first, the double steal was on.
 But as Schaefer slid into second base safe, the Cleveland catcher held onto the ball.
 In order to set up the double-steal again, Schaefer took off screaming for first on the next pitch and dove in headfirst in without a play.
 This stunned the players, fans and umpires, but it was perfectly legal.
 On the next pitch, the double steal worked.

 In the same interview, Jones also mentions how, as the lead off batter for the Detroit Tigers, he was the first hitter to face the great pitcher Walter Johnson.